pkqk/pkqk.github.io/work.md

 ---
 title: Hire me
-subtitle: I’m available for hire
+description: I’m available for hire
 ---

-# I'm available for contracts or freelance development in Auckland🇳🇿 or remotely🌏
+I'm available for contracts or freelance development in Auckland🇳🇿 or remotely🌏 and I am open to the right full time role.

 Most recently have been leading a team on the rearchitecture of a running system to support multiple sites.
 The system is now running smoothly supporting two locations with more planned to open.